solo-io/workshops/gloo-edge/gloo-edge/README.md

 The goal of OIDC is to address this ambiguity by additionally requiring Identity Providers to return a well-defined ID Token.
 OIDC ID tokens follow the JSON Web Token standard and contain specific fields that your applications can expect and handle.
 This standardization allows you to switch between Identity Providers – or support multiple ones at the same time – with minimal, if any, changes to your downstream services; it also allows you to consistently apply additional security measures like Role-based Access Control (RBAC) based on the identity of your users, i.e. the contents of their ID token.

-In this step, you will secure **bookinfo** application using an OIDC Identity Provider.
+In this step, you will secure the **bookinfo** application using an OIDC Identity Provider.

 Let's start by installing Keycloak: